Getting a personal loan involves knowing your credit health and comparing your loan options to find the lowest interest rates and best terms.

 First, spend some time researching the different types of loans that are available.
 And as always with anything you sign, check the fine print.
 That’s where the important information is going to be inconveniently nestled.
 You’ll need to read the terms so you can determine the fees, interest rate and other details about the loan.

 During your initial research you can also compare multiple personal loan rates to get an idea of where you stand.

 These are the questions you need to be prepared to answer when applying for a personal loan:

 Minimum income requirements for a personal loan: There isn’t a universal amount you need to make in order to get a personal loan.
 Instead, lenders will have their own set of parameters they’ll use in conjunction with the details of your financial history and how much you’re borrowing.
 Lending companies consider many different aspects of your finances, but an important financial detail across the board is your debt-to-income (DTI) ratio.
 This number helps lenders decide if you’re already overburdened with debt repayment and how likely you are to repay the loan.

 It’s also important to be financially honest with yourself when you decide to take out a loan.
 You can do the math before starting the process and figure out your repayment based on the fees, likely interest rate, loan term, and the total amount you’re borrowing.

-If your loan calculation sends your debt-to-income ratio to 40% or above, it may be in your best financial interest not to accrue any more debt.
+If lenders calculate your debt-to-income ratio at 40% or above, it may be in your best financial interest not to accrue any more debt.
 For most people, above 40% is an unsustainably large portion of income going straight to paying off loans.

 With this information in mind, you can go through the steps of getting a personal loan more efficiently, starting with checking up on your credit health.